lafolle/lafolle.ca/content/blog/broken-resolution.md

 name 'google.com'_.

-Whats going on?
+Whats happened?

 Every web server needs to prove its identity to the connecting client,  failure of which would result in client terminating the connection.
 The entity of proof is a digital certificate that web server offers to the client, which on reception of cert runs multiple validations.
 Who certifices the server?
 Server gets its certifiaction from Certificate Authority (CA), a third party neutral organization whose job is to verify that the